Room with a view: America’s highest penthouses

 Nothing says wealth and prestige like a penthouse apartment, especially those that sit high above some of the biggest and most expensive cities in America.

-With meticulous interior design, sky-high gardens and truly unmatched panorama, these beautiful high-rise homes lie at the top of some of the US's tallest and most jaw-dropping skyscrapers.
+With meticulous interior design, sky-high gardens, and truly unmatched panoramas, these beautiful high-rise homes lie at the top of some of America's tallest skyscrapers.

-From New York City to Boston and San Francisco, click or scroll to step inside America's highest penthouses...
+From New York City to Boston, click or scroll to step inside America's highest penthouses...

 58th-floor penthouse at One Dalton, Boston, Massachusetts: 742 feet (226m)